Committed towards real and meaningful transformations

 A programme with heart, wholesome intention and tangible results.

-Since the inception of the programme in 2006, 34 participants have completed the three-year internship and seven are currently participating in this ongoing programme.
+Since the inception of the programme in 2006, 36 participants have completed the three-year internship and nine are currently participating in this ongoing programme.
 Of those who have graduated, 18 now either hold leading winemaking roles or have their own winemaking projects.
 The internship is a targeted three-year programme which is aimed at ensuring skills transfer, practical experience, knowledge sharing, mentorship and the nurturing of young talent in the wine industry.
 The programme originally focused on winemaking (oenology) students and now includes viticulture students.

 The programme is a fantastic way to make a meaningful impact within the industry and create scope for the talent pool to expand.
 It is also crucial in paving the road to success for those aspiring to have a transformative career within the wine industry.
 The programme is also a meeting point for the members and the ‘rootstock’ of the wine industry – those who need to glean time and wisdom from winemakers who can share their knowledge and practical tips.